About Blog Contact Pey

 River Park

-River Park is Charles Goodman’s urban MCM statement — a cooperative community of approximately 500 contemporary townhouses in Southwest Washington DC, completed in 1962 as part of the Southwest Urban Renewal project.
+River Park is Charles Goodman’s urban MCM statement — a 518-unit cooperative in Southwest Washington DC pairing two high-rise towers of 388 apartments with about 130 townhouses, completed in 1962 as part of the Southwest Urban Renewal project.
 The community demonstrates Goodman’s conviction that modernist design could serve diverse urban residents, not only affluent suburban homeowners.

-The townhouses feature Goodman’s characteristic flat rooflines, natural brick exteriors, large windows, and private garden courts.
+The townhouses are crowned by their signature barrel-vaulted aluminum roofs — born of Goodman’s partnership with Reynolds Metals — paired with natural brick exteriors, large windows, and private garden courts.
 The community is organized around shared green space and amenities, with a strong cooperative governance structure.
 River Park sits steps from the Potomac River waterfront, the Wharf development, and the L’Enfant Plaza and Waterfront Metro stations.

 For buyers seeking an MCM home within the District of Columbia — with the walkability, transit access, and urban amenities that suburban MCM communities cannot offer — River Park is the only Goodman-designed community inside DC, and one of the few authentic MCM residential options in the city.